Karnataka Gazette vs Central Gazette for Name Change: Which One Do You Actually Need?

 Are you a Karnataka state government employee? → Karnataka gazette.

-Are you a central government employee (railways, union ministries, CRPF, etc.)? → Central gazette required.
+Are you a central government employee (railways, union ministries, CRPF, etc.)? → Central

 Updating school/college records in Karnataka? → Karnataka gazette.